auth0/Auth0.swift/README.md

 To call the Management API, you need an access token that has the API Identifier of the Management API as a target [audience](https://auth0.com/docs/secure/tokens/access-tokens/get-access-tokens#control-access-token-audience) value.
 Specify `https://YOUR_AUTH0_DOMAIN/api/v2/` as the audience when logging in to achieve this.

-For example, if you're using Web Auth:
+For example, if you are using Web Auth:

 ```swift
 Auth0